indexdata/folio-global-update/README.md

 - `actionsPath` -- the location of update action files [ required ]
 - `logPath` -- store logs in this directory [ optional ]
 - `errPath` -- log failed IDs here.  [ optional ]
+- `savePath` -- save updated or created FOLIO objects to a file in this directory [ optional ]
 - `testLimit` -- the number of IDs to process while in TEST mode. [ required when in TEST mode ]

 NOTE: If you do not include a username or password, you will be prompted when running the `login` command.